My family member / partner has been remanded in custody. What does remand in custody mean?

 If my family member/partner is taken into custody can I visit them at court after the hearing?

-So where will my family member/partner be taken if they are remanded into custody?
+Where will my family member/partner be taken if they are remanded into custody?